ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ![Creating a new service definition](./imgs/ro_list_report/create_service_def.png)

-In the dialogue enter `Z_S_RATING_READONLY` as the name of the service definition and `Service for Read-Only UI` as the description.
-In the next screen select a transport request and click `Next>`.
+In the dialogue, enter `Z_S_RATING_READONLY` as the name of the service definition and `Service for Read-Only UI` as the description.
+In the next screen, select a transport request and click `Next>`.
 In the templates screen select the `Define Service`template and click `Finish`.

 Below is the code of the service definition.